Origen-SDK/rfcs/0000-pattern-atomization.md

 And this would restore clean register state again.

-If you had a dirty register and wanted to update the clean state again, just run 'save_clean' again
+If you had a dirty register and wanted to update the clean state again, just run 'save_clean' again:

 ~~~ruby
 reg.save_clean
 ~~~

-If you wanted to clear the clean data back to reset state, without resetting the current state of the register (why don't know)...
+If you wanted to clear the clean data back to reset state, without resetting the current state of the register (why don't know):

 ~~~ruby
 reg.reset_clean